Deep Neural Networks and Tabular Data: A Survey: Tabular Data and Deep Neural Networks

-Due to the tremendous success of attention-based approaches such as transformers on textual \citep{brown2020language} and visual data \citep{dosovitskiy2021visiontransformer, khan2021transformers}, researchers have started applying attention-based methods and self-supervised learning techniques to tabular data recently.
-After the first and the most influential work by \citet{arik2019tabnet} raised the reasearch interest, transformers are quickly gaining popularity, especially for large tabular data sets.
+Due to the tremendous success of attention-based approaches such as transformers on textual \citep{brown2020language} and visual data \citep{dosovitskiy2021visiontransformer, khan2021transformers}, researchers have recently also started applying attention-based methods and self-supervised learning techniques to tabular data.
+After the introduction of transformer architectures to the field of tabular data \citep{arik2019tabnet}, a lot of research effort has focused on transformer architectures that can be successfully applied to very large tabular data sets.